Zimmer Community Fund

 After seeing how much good we could do for cats, we thought—why stop there?
 So, we decided to broaden our focus and help with all kinds of needs in New Mexico.
 Instead of running our own micro-focused program, we shifted to working with all sorts of nonprofits, supporting their efforts in all different areas.

-But our commitment to community support stretches back well before 2010, originating from our founder’s dedication to the Ann Arbor, Michigan community.
-Ed Zimmer devoted much of his life to helping others, and it is in honor of his lasting impact that our fund bears his name.
+But our commitment to community support stretches back well before 2010, originating from our mentor’s dedication to southeastern Michigan.
+Ed Zimmer devoted much of his life there to helping others, and it is in honor of his lasting impact that our fund bears his name.
 His legacy guides our ongoing efforts to help nonprofits throughout New Mexico and provides the values that shape our mission today.
-Learn more.

 Testimonials